-In our first meeting, we take the time to get to know one another and I find out what matters most to you.
-I answer any questions you have about me and about how we will plan and celebrate your wedding together.
-I also sing for you to give you a sense of how that would sound in your ceremony.
-If you are interested in contacting one of the couples I’ve worked with in the past about their experience, I would be happy to arrange that.
+First Meeting: We take time to get to know one another.
+I find out what matters most to you and answer any questions you have.
+I can sing for you to give you a sense of how that would sound in your ceremony.

-In our second meeting, we craft your wedding ceremony together, both the elements and the language.
-This assures that your ceremony is a true expression of who you are and what you find meaningful, whether you are Jewish, interfaith or non-denominational; traditional
+Second Meeting: We craft your wedding ceremony together, both the ritual elements and the language.
+This assures that it is a true expression of who you are and what you find meaningful, whether you are Jewish, Jew-ish, or interfaith; spiritual, cultural or religious; a mixed-gender or same-gender couple.
+Afterward I send you a draft of your ceremony to review.

-Afterward, I send you a draft of your wedding ceremony for your review.
-We meet a third time to go through your ceremony and resolve any remaining questions.
+Third Meeting: We go through your ceremony and resolve any remaining questions.
 Most couples find that three meetings works well for them; if you prefer to meet again, I am glad to do so.

 On your wedding day, I arrive well before the wedding and stay as long as you need me.
 If you choose to stay in touch with me after your wedding, I will welcome that contact.